Unconditionally verifiable blind computation: Preliminaries

 \item A set of angles $\phi_i \in A$ where $A\subseteq [0,\ 2\pi)$ for all non-output qubits, to describe a collection of single qubit $(X,Y)$-measurements, that is measurement in the bases $\frac 1 {\sqrt 2}(\ket 0 \pm e^{i\phi_i} \ket 1)$.
 For the specific class of MBQC protocols that we discuss in this paper we require the angles to specify a collection of measurement bases, such that individual measurements are unbiased with respect to the initial state.
 This is an essential ingredient for the blindness property that we define later.
 Without loss of generality, we can fix the set from which the angles are chosen to be $A=\{0, \pi/4, 2\pi/4, \cdots , 7\pi/4 \}$.
 We will discuss later how this combination of angles and particular families of graph states leads to approximate universality. \\

 \item The last ingredient is the structure of the dependency among the measurements.
 It is known that despite the probabilistic nature of the measurements, an MBQC protocol can implement a unitary computation over the input space by introducing a casual structure over the measurements.
 This is done by allowing any measurement on qubit $i$ to be dependent on the result of some (possibly none) previously measured qubits.
 Let $s_i \in \{0,1\}$ be the classical result of the measurement at qubit $i$.
 There are two type of dependencies, called $X$ and $Z$ dependency.
 If a measurement at qubit $i$ is $X$ or $Z$ dependent on the $s_j$ where qubit $j$ has been already measured then the actual angle of the measurement of qubit $i$ during the protocol run is $(-1)^{s_j}\phi_i$ or $\phi_i+s_j\pi$ respectively.
-Naturally one needs a non-cyclic structure to be able to run such dependencies and for an arbitrary graph such construction (if it exists) is formalised by the notion of the \emph{flow} of the graph \cite{flow06,gflow07}.
-A function ($f:O^c \rightarrow I^c$) from the measured qubits to non-input qubits and a partial order ($\preceq$) over the vertices of the graph such that $\forall i:\; i \preceq f(i)$ and $\forall j \in N_G(i):\; f(i) \preceq j$, where $N_G(i)$ denotes the neighbourhood of vertex $i$ in $G$.
+Naturally one needs a non-cyclic structure to be able to run such dependencies and for an arbitrary graph such construction (if it exists) is formalized by the notion of the \emph{flow} of the graph \cite{flow06,gflow07}.
+Intuitively, flow captures the propagation of quantum information as the resource state is measured, identifying the locations where measurement-dependent corrections should be made (see Figure~\ref{flow}).
+A flow is defined by a function ($f:O^c \rightarrow I^c$) from the measured qubits to non-input qubits and a partial order ($\preceq$) over the vertices of the graph such that $\forall i:\; i \preceq f(i)$ and $\forall j \in N_G(i):\; f(i) \preceq j$, where $N_G(i)$ denotes the neighborhood of vertex $i$ in $G$.
 Each qubit $k$ is $X$ dependent on $f^{-1}(k)$ and $Z$ dependent on all qubits $l$ such that $k \in N_G(f(l))$.
 Note that if the dependency set is empty, that is there is no qubit $q$ such that $q=f^{-1}(k)$ or $q\in N_G(f(l))$ then we set the convention that the corresponding value of $s_q$ is zero and hence we can use the same formulas ($(-1)^{s_j}\phi_i$ or $\phi_i+s_j\pi$) to compute the dependent angles.
+For a given graph, once the input and output qubits have been labeled, the flow, if it exists, is uniquely determined.

 \end{enumerate}